Reps. Omar And Tlaib Barred From Visiting Israel After Trump Insists On Ban

 Officials said they had worked hard to organize a well-rounded visit for the congresswomen, as well as Rep. Stacey Plakett, D-Virgin Islands, "in order to facilitate their engagement with Palestinian civil society and to provide them with an opportunity to see the reality of occupation for themselves."

-Trump ignited a massive controversy last month after he lashed out Tlaib and Omar, as well as freshman Reps.
+Trump has singled out the representatives in the past as part of his accusation that Democrats are anti-Israel and antisemitic.
+The president ignited a massive controversy last month after he lashed out Tlaib and Omar, as well as freshman Reps.
 Alexandria Ocasio-Cortz and Ayanna Pressely, tweeting that they should "go back" to where they came from and that he doesn't believe they are "capable" of loving the country.

-Several pro-Israel groups promptly criticized the decision, including J Street.
+Several pro-Israel groups promptly criticized Israel's decision, including J Street.
 President Jeremy Ben-Ami called it "dangerous, unacceptable and wrong."

 "As sitting members of Congress representing hundreds of thousands of Americans in their districts, Reps.
 Omar and Tlaib have the same right as every one of their colleagues to visit Israel and the occupied Palestinian territory," Ben-Ami said in a statement.